RDXiaoLu/SCoralDet/README.md

 ---

-## 🔍 Citation & Preprint
+## 🔍 Citation
-For more details about our work, please refer to our preprint on paper:
+For more details about our work, please refer to our paper:

 ```markdown
 @ARTICLE{lu2024scoraldet,